egegungordu/ozuwiki/README.md

 - A search page is available for searching for articles.
 - WikiPage component has a modular system for different layouts, with the options for disabling the sidebar, panel, and the buttons and navigation available on the navbar.
 - Usage of document.documentElement (html element) was required for dark theme toggle and offcanvas padding toggle, only css classes and attributes were added/removed.
+- Login system is not implemented, but some of the UI elements are still visible.

 ## Responsibilities of the project members